-While for the large part attention is typically drawn to stories of hackers penetrating and exploiting networks and electronics, experts agree and past evidence proves that paper data breaches pose just as much a threat as digital ones.
+For the most part, attention is typically drawn to stories of hackers penetrating and exploiting networks and electronics.
+Experts agree and past evidence proves that paper data breaches pose just as much a threat as digital ones.

 If you don’t believe it yet, there’s plenty of companies who’ve learned it the hard way.
 Here, we take a closer look at one such company who fell victim to a hard-copy data breach—helping to provide insight on just where they went wrong with their document security and destruction processes, and more importantly, how shredding services can help other companies can improve their own.